vimoreno21/Facial_Recognition_and_Tracking/README.md

 ## Notes

-* The system automatically selects the best device (CUDA → MPS → CPU).
+* The system automatically selects the best device (CUDA to MPS to CPU).
 * YTF evaluation provides a statistically supported cosine threshold that can replace hard-coded match values.
 * Recognition is re-run periodically to improve stability.